 We continue along the southern shore of Issyk Kul Lake where we make a stop for the opportunity to take a bracing dip into the cold waters of the lake.
 Continuing on we stop again to view the waterfalls within the dramatic 10km long Barskaun Gorge, as well as having an opportunity to spot birds whilst we enjoy a river-side picnic.
-Continuing on to Kochkor, a typical Krgyz town where we spend the night in local guesthouses, a great way to get to know the locals.
+Our final destination is Kochkor, a typical Kyrgyz town where we spend the night in local guesthouses, a great way to get to know the locals.
 Depending upon size we may find the group split between guesthouses.
-The women of the town are famous for felt-making and we have the chance to see how 'shirdaks', traditional felt applique rugs, are made by hand.